grant-TraDA/NLP-2022W/PROJECTS/mop_probing_ecomm/readme.md

 The notebooks reside in the directories `project1_notebooks` (for Project #1) and `project2_notebooks` (for Project #2).

 Project #1 notebooks:
 - `finetuning_embedding_extraction.ipynb`: this notebook is meant to be run on Google Colab environment.
-It was used for fine-tuning of the selected model, embedding extraction and saving results.
+It was used for fine-tuning of the `bert-base-cased`  model, embedding extraction and saving results.
 - `probing_tasks.ipynb`: in this notebook you can find our probing tasks
 - `export_tsv.ipynb`: notebook used for converting the embeddings into a .tsv file for visualization of the embedded space at https://projector.tensorflow.org/.

 Project #2 notebooks:
-TODO (Project #2 still in progress)
+- `computers_embeddings.ipynb`: this notebook is meant to be run on Google Colab environment.
+It was used for fine-tuning of the `xlm-roberta-base` model, embedding extraction and saving results.
+- `natural_dataset_embeddings.ipynb`: this notebook is meant to be run on Google Colab environment.
+We used it with the 'natural' dataset - fine-tunning of the `xlm-roberta-base` model, embedding extraction and saving results.
+- `SentEval_probings.ipynb`: this notebook is meant to be run on Google Colab environment.
+It demonstrates using of the `SentEval` library to perform probing tasks.
+- TO DO

 ### Source code